mhems/polyBST/README.md

 * source file(s)
 * test file(s)
 * runtests.sh
-* Makefile

-This allows a language-agnostic way to compile (if needed) and run tests.
+This allows a language-agnostic way to run tests, which will compile the necessary files if need be.
 The language-agnostic mechanism may simply delegate to a language-specific facility.

 Ideally, tests are written indifferent to the implementation language.
 The tests can then be translated to each implementation